ddnexus/pagy/docs/api/javascript/setup.md

 _JS File: [pagy-dev.js](https://github.com/ddnexus/pagy/blob/master/lib/javascripts/pagy-dev.js)_
 +++

-### 2. Load the file
+### 2. Configure

-Depending on your environment you have a few ways of loading the required JS file:
+Depending on your environment you have a few ways of configuring your app:

 #### Rails with assets pipeline

-In older versions of Rails, you can configure the assets to look into the installed pagy gem files:
+In older versions of Rails, you can configure the app to look into the installed pagy gem javascript files:

 +++ Sprockets
 ||| pagy.rb (initializer)